jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 For reasons I'll cover later, we ended up using [Turn Island Marine State Park](https://parks.state.wa.us/295/Turn-Island) as a basecamp instead.
-Even though we didn't stick to the planned iternary it was still a lot of fun and a great learning opportunity.
+Even though we didn't stick to the planned iternary it still ended up being a lot of fun and, more importantly, a great learning opportunity.

 ## Day 1 - Arrive at Lopez Island